 By Katharine G. Abraham and Susan N. Houseman

-The COVID-19 outbreak is causing massive disruption to the U.S. economy, with one-fifth of workers already reporting losing hours or work because of the pandemic.
+The COVID-19 outbreak is causing massive disruption to the U.S. economy, with more than 22 million workers filing unemployment insurance claims since mid-March.
 In such situations, layoffs are often seen as inevitable.
-But, unless a business has been forced to close, there’s a way to keep workers on the payroll and ease the pain of a downturn.
-It’s called “work-sharing,” and 26 states covering about 70 percent of the U.S. workforce offer a work-sharing option in their unemployment insurance system.
+But unless a business has been forced to close, there’s a way to keep workers on the payroll and ease the pain of a downturn.
+It’s called “work-sharing,” and 26 states—covering about 70 percent of the U.S. workforce—offer a work-sharing option in their unemployment insurance system.